rakibhasansohag/rakibhasansohag/README.md

 <!--  key skills and technologies -->
 ## Skills
 💻 Front-end: HTML, CSS, JavaScript, React.js, SCSS, Bootstrap <br/>
-🔧 Back-end: Node.js, Express.js<br/>
+🔧 Back-end: Node, Express<br/>
 🛢 Database: MongoDB, Firebase  <br/>
 ☑️ Version Control: Git  <br/>
-🎨 Design Tools: Photoshop ,Figma <br/>
+🎨 Design Tools: Photoshop, Figma <br/>
-🌐 Technologies: Postman , Vs-Code editor , Notion , Slack , MongoDB Compass <br/>
+🌐 Technologies: Postman, Vs-Code editor, Notion, Slack, MongoDB Compass <br/>

 <!--  MERN stack projects or highlight your notable projects -->
 ## Projects
 - [50 days Challane ](https://github.com/devoloper-rakib/50-day-challange--html-Scss-js-): it's an 50 days challenge on html scss and js .
 - [React DashBoard](https://github.com/devoloper-rakib/React-Dashboard): this project is made by react and fully responsive.
 - [Team Management ](https://github.com/devoloper-rakib/React-Projects/tree/main/team-manage): it's an react project based on task and team member management.
-- [Web design project](https://github.com/devoloper-rakib/Web-Design-Projects):  This repository showcases a collection of my web design projects, demonstrating my skills and creativity in the field of web development.
+- [Web design project](https://github.com/devoloper-rakib/Web-Design-Projects):  This repository showcases a collection of my web design projects, demonstrating my skills and creativity in web development.
+Each project presents unique challenges and solutions, highlighting my ability to design visually appealing and functional websites.

 <!-- interests, hobbies, or other fun facts -->
 ## Interests
 - Exploring new libraries and frameworks in the MERN stack.
 - Solving coding challenges and participating in various short projects.
-- Contributing to open source projects related to the MERN stack.
+- Contributing to open-source projects related to the MERN stack.

 <!--   call to action or any other concluding statement -->
 Feel free to explore my repositories and connect with me.
 I'm always open to collaboration and eager to work on exciting MERN stack projects.
 Let's build amazing web applications together!